Why You Feel Sleepy After Being in the Sun

 Internal temperature

-Ultimately, it’s difficult to avoid being tired after a day in the sun.
-Our advice?
-Lean into it.
-If you feel tired after a day at the beach, a hike in the woods, or a family reunion picnic that went on a little too long, we say you’ve earned yourself a nap.
+Ultimately, avoiding being tired after a day in the sun is difficult.
+If you feel tired after a day at the beach, a hike in the woods, or a family reunion picnic that went on a little too long, make sure to rest, drink lots of water, and spend a dedicated amount of time out of the sun — your body will thank you later!

 Advertisement